PolarGoose/DOpus-Scripting-Extensions/README.md

 ## Notes
 * `vcpkg_overlay_ports\boost-asio` is an original port with the custom `increase_pipe_buffer.diff` patch.
 This is a workaround for the issue: [[Windows] Setting the capacity of the underline pipe #470
 ](https://github.com/boostorg/process/issues/470)
-* libmediainfo is set to a version `25.3` because of the bug: [[v25.04] MediaInfo::Open hangs on a specific MXF file](https://github.com/MediaArea/MediaInfoLib/issues/2340)

 # References
 * Discussion of this project on DOpus forum: [DOpus-Scripting-Extensions project](https://resource.dopus.com/t/dopus-scripting-extensions-project-wild-idea/55000)